 Evening Wisconsin.

-Richard Franklin Pettigrew, of South Dakota, merits the sharpest epithets that can be applied to an individual. endeavored to force into the records of the Senate yesterday, a petition from embezzling, treacherous, robber and bribe taker, Aguinaido, Pettigrew was not sustained by a single senator Senator Spooner pithlly declared that a man who was known as an open that will perhaps modify, if it does not enemy of the United States government tive "anti-imperialists," and not by irresponsible persons but by civil officers of high rank, both of whom hav served their country with conspicuous gallantry on the field of battle.
-If it auses no shame to the pestiferous Pet tigrew it should to some of those other Americans who are disgraced by an al liance with him.
-As these people are going now it will not be long before they are shunned like lepers.
+Richard Franklin Pettigrew, of South Dakota, merits the sharpest epithets that can be applied to an individual.
+He endeavored to force into the records of the Senate yesterday, a petition from that embezzling, treacherous, robber and bribe taker, Aguinaldo.
+Pettigrew was not sustained by a single senator Senator Spooner pithily declared that a man who was known as an open enough courage and votes in the Senate enemy of the United States government to prevent such an outrage.
+The accusation, it will be observed, is launched against the whole crew of active "anti-imperialists," and not by ironsible persons but by civil officers of high rank, both of whom have served their country with conspicuous gallantry on the field of battle. .
+If 1 causes no shome to the pestiferous Pettigrew it should to some of those other Americans who are disgraced by an alliance with him.
+As these people are going now it will not be long before they are shunned like lepers. men in arms against the nation, and as one who was treasonable and doing Chicago Times-Herald.